BlakeLewis1/final-project/README.md

 * Deployment of a robust system.
 This will allow improvements to be made without destroying the application and effecting the experience of the user.
 * Overall cost of Deployment will be documented using monthly estimates.
 Along this this how the Deployment can be made more efficiently.
 ### Our Method
+The External applications work in a way that the frontend will communicate with the backend and request data. this data is then displayed on the frontend page.
+For this to work the group has utilised the following architecture.
+* IAAS - Terraform to create the AWS ecosystem and Configure the environment of the Virtual machines.
+* EKS to orchestrate the containers which will run the applications.
+* CI Server - Jenkins functioning as pipeline with Webhooks from the version control GIt Hub, to trigger builds.

 ### Summary

 ---
 ## Project Tracking